Including Defined Terms from Another Document Is Impossible

 If the document with the defined terms that you want to include is open in Word and saved, then most likely, this document and your main document are open in separate instances of Word.
 To include defined terms from another document in your main document, both documents must be open in the same instance of Word.

-In Word 2016 and later (including Word for Microsoft 365), documents can open in separate instances of Word if you quickly open documents while Word is closed (for example, by double-clicking documents in File Explorer, or by selecting documents in File Explorer and choosing Home > Open).
+In Word 2016 and later (including Word for Microsoft 365), documents may open in separate instances of Word if you quickly open documents while Word is closed (for example, by double-clicking documents in File Explorer).

 What you should do: Make sure the document with the defined terms that you want to include in your main document is open in Word and saved.
 Also, make sure both documents are open in the same instance of Word.
 If you’re working with two documents in two instances of Word, a generally reliable way to do this is to close one of the documents and Word instances by clicking the Close button (×) at the top right of a Word window, and then reopen the document you closed.
 If Word’s opening display (splash screen) does not appear when you reopen this document, it’s opening in the same instance of Word as the other document.Here are ways to open documents in the same instance of Word: